josiebrohm/uv-index-finder/README.md

 2. Enter appropriate latitude and longitude values
 3. Click the **Go** button
 4. The app will display a card with the following information:
-	- the current UV index for the entered location
+	- The current UV index for the entered location
-	- a map centred at the entered coordinates with a marker
+	- A map centred at the entered coordinates with a marker

 ## Planned Improvements
 - Show UV safety recommendations based on index (e.g. "Use sun protection", "Stay indoors between 12:00 and 14:00")